 Based on the outstanding impacts from the East Midlands demonstrator, this project has been developed into a new programme called ‘Focus ADHD’, which is being rolled out nationally across AHSNs in a phased approach from April 2020.

-East Midlands demonstrator started in January 2017 (ongoing) and adoption as a AHSN network spread programme commenced from April 2020.
+The 12-month East Midlands demonstrator ran from January 2017 to December 2017 and adoption as an AHSN network national spread programme commenced from April 2020.

 Dara Coppel, Head of Innovation Programme Delivery, East Midlands AHSN